 Scurvy is a disease that occurs when you have a severe lack of vitamin C (ascorbic acid) in your diet.
-It causes general weakness, anemia, gum disease, and skin hemorrhages.
+Scurvy causes general weakness, anemia, gum disease, and skin hemorrhages.

 Vitamin C deficiency; Deficiency - vitamin C; Scorbutus

 Kumar V, Abbas AK, Fausto N, Aster JC.
 Environmental and nutritional diseases.
 In: Kumar V, Abbas AK, Fausto N, Aster JC, eds.
 Robbins and Cotran Pathologic Basis of Disease.
 8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 9.
+Philadelphia, PA: Elsevier Saunders; 2009:chap 9.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.